What’s a Good Price for a Roofing Contractor Lead?

 How much is a roofing lead worth?
 That depends on many factors.
 The main considerations in determining lead value to a roofing contractor are the quality of the lead, how many other contractors are competing for the same job, and the likelihood that the contractor will close the job.

 What defines a “quality” lead?
-First, is the call a live transfer, or a stale inquiry?
+First, is the call live, or a stale inquiry?
 Did the lead come from an email request or a live phone call?
 After years of collecting data on lead types, we have found that email leads tend to come from “shoppers”, while phone calls come from “buyers”.
-Although leads that are sent through email are valid and are often closed, phone calls are far superior to text messages or email inquiries.
+Although leads that are sent through email are valid and are often closed in time with some nurturing, phone calls are far superior to email inquiries.
 Motivated buyers are more likely to pick up the phone and speak with a contractor.

 And when customers call for a quote, the contractor is more likely to set an appointment when given the ability to speak directly with the buyer.
-He’ll already begin the process of establishing rapport, developing a relationship and winning new business.
+He/she can quickly begin the process of establishing rapport, developing a relationship and winning new business.
 When working with a lead generation company, you’ll want to ask how much freedom you will have in determining what would be considered a qualified lead.

-99 Calls allows contractors to define “qualified lead” by defining specific towns in which to be promoted and specific services that will be provided, such as reroofing, roof installations and roof repairs.
+99 Calls allows its contractors to determine what a “qualified lead” is to them by defining specific towns in which to be promoted and specific services that will be provided, such as reroofing, roof installations and roof repairs.
 If a consumer is calling for a service not offered by the contractor, or from an area not covered in the specified territory, it is NOT considered a qualified lead and is not billable.

 If you’re being sent leads from 70 miles away, you’ll have to consider the time it takes to get out there to provide a bid and will need to factor your time into your total cost for acquiring the job.
 If it takes hours to provide one estimate for a roofing job, that’s time that could have been better spent giving multiple bids closer to your office.